yjp20/prism/docs/guides/cli.md

 Responses will be mocked using realistic data that conforms to the type in the description.

+### Auto-reloading

+Prism watches for changes made to a document it was loaded with.
+When they happen, Prism restarts its HTTP server to reflect changes to operations.
+There is no need to manually stop and start a Prism server after a change to a specification file.

+In case of removing all of the operations in a document, Prism will not be reloaded.
+In such a case, Prism will keep serving operations loaded with the previous restart.

 ## Determine Response Status

 Prism can be forced to return different HTTP responses by specifying the status code in the query